DerrickLamers/grblwiki/Two-Axis-System-Considerations.md

 # Homing Configuration

-Ensure you've modified the config.h properly before uploading the GRBL code to your Arduino or homing may fail and it won't be obvious why.
+Ensure you've modified GRBL's config.h file properly before uploading the GRBL code to your Arduino or homing may fail and it won't be obvious why.
 The default 3-axis homing mechanism is defined in config.h as:

 ```
 #define HOMING_CYCLE_0 (1<<Z_AXIS)                // REQUIRED: First move Z to clear workspace.